fhamm/blossom/documentation/documentation/functions.md

 **Invalid** because:
 1. ✅ Both arguments are `None`, so `t` resolves to `None`;
-2. 🚫 The `+` operator is not defined for the `None` type, making the implementation incompatible with the rendered type;
+2. 🚫 The `+` operator is not defined for the `None` type, making the implementation incompatible with the rendered type.

 ---